 e.
 Sign up to events and seminars.

-Personal data does not include data where your identity has been removed or which not associated with or linked to your personal data (anonymous data).
+Personal data does not include data where your identity has been removed or which is not associated with or linked to you (anonymous data).

 We may also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.